NeoVision Optical, P.C.

 Long Wait Times

-Several customers reported long wait times for appointments and delays in receiving contact lenses, indicating a need for improved efficiency.
+Several customers mentioned long wait times for appointments and delays in receiving glasses or contacts, contributing to a negative experience.

 Erin